PressForward/pressforward/readme.txt

 = 4.3.0 =

 * Restructured Nominate This.
 It should now work with servers with non-standard WP_ADMIN folder configurations and those hosts who turn off direct access to the plugin folder, including HostGator and Reclaim.
+Users who could not get the bookmarklet to function should remove the bookmarklet from their Bookmark Bar and replace it.
+* A number of conflicts with other plugins' options and settings pages were resolved.
 * Prepared Readability Endpoint
 * Redirects on published and forwarding posts will now redirect faster.
 * Fix for post save interception leaking to other non-standard post types.